heftworld-cmd/sbomsaas/docs/README.md

 ## 🧪 Testing the Application

 ### 1. Web Interface Testing
-- Visit `/` to see the landing page
+- Visit `/` to see the landing page with pricing integration
 - Click "Login with Google" to test OAuth flow
 - Access `/dashboard` to see protected content
+- Visit `/pricing` to view Stripe pricing tables
+- Test the "Billing" link in navigation for authenticated users
 - Test API calls directly from the dashboard
 - Visit `/get-token` to view and copy your JWT token